imagej/imagej.github.io/pages/AnalyzeSkeleton.md

 ## Table of results

-![Example of AnalyzeSkeleton Results table](AnalyzeSkeleton-Results-table.png
-"Example of AnalyzeSkeleton Results table") After classification, a “Results” window is displayed showing for each skeleton in the image:
+![Example of AnalyzeSkeleton Results table](/images/pages/AnalyzeSkeleton-Results-table.png "Example of AnalyzeSkeleton Results table")" After classification, a “Results” window is displayed showing for each skeleton in the image:

   - The number of branches (slab segments, usually connecting